ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 $RequestProgramIds = array(56); // int[] | Filters results to pricing options that belong to one of the given program IDs.
 $RequestSessionTypeId = 56; // int | Filters results to pricing options that will pay for the given session type ID.
 Use this to find pricing options that will pay for a specific appointment type.
 $RequestShowActiveOnly = true; // bool | When `true`, includes active services only.
 Default: **false**
-$RequestStartDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are valid on or after this date.
+$RequestStartDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to pricing options that are purchased on or after this date.
 Default: **today’s date**
+$RequestUniqueClientId = 789; // int | The unique ID of the client to query.
+Note that UniqueClientId takes precedence over ClientId.
+$RequestUniqueClientIds = array(56); // int[] | The Unique IDs of the clients to query.
+Note that UniqueClientIds collection takes precedence over ClientIds collection.
-$RequestUseActivateDate = true; // bool | When this flag is set to true the date filtering will use activate date to filter the pricing options  When this flag is set to false the date filtering will use purchase date to filter the pricing options [ Existing logic ]
+$RequestUseActivateDate = true; // bool | When this flag is set to `true`, the date filtering will use activate date to filter the pricing options.
+When this flag is set to `false`, the date filtering will use purchase date to filter the pricing options.
+Default: **false**
 $RequestVisitCount = 56; // int | A filter on the minimum number of visits a service can pay for.

 try {
-    $result = $apiInstance->clientGetClientServices($RequestClientId, $RequestClassId, $RequestClientAssociatedSitesOffset, $RequestClientIds, $RequestCrossRegionalLookup, $RequestEndDate, $RequestIgnoreCrossRegionalSiteLimit, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestProgramIds, $RequestSessionTypeId, $RequestShowActiveOnly, $RequestStartDate, $RequestUseActivateDate, $RequestVisitCount);
+    $result = $apiInstance->clientGetClientServices($RequestClassId, $RequestClassScheduleID, $RequestClientAssociatedSitesOffset, $RequestClientId, $RequestClientIds, $RequestCrossRegionalLookup, $RequestEndDate, $RequestExcludeInactiveSites, $RequestIgnoreCrossRegionalSiteLimit, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestProgramIds, $RequestSessionTypeId, $RequestShowActiveOnly, $RequestStartDate, $RequestUniqueClientId, $RequestUniqueClientIds, $RequestUseActivateDate, $RequestVisitCount);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling ClientApi->clientGetClientServices: ', $e->getMessage(), PHP_EOL;